kgrid-objects/fda-label-collection/README.md

 </sup>
 <p></p>

-3. Next, in REQBIN, change the '0' to a '1' in the last line of the curl command and run it again:
+STEP 4.
+Next, in REQBIN, change the '0' to a '1' in the last line of the curl command and run it again:

 ```
   -d '1'